-OUSA was founded on 20 May 1890 in order to run student rooms, organise activities over Capping, approach the University with student concerns, and arrange socials.
+OUSA was founded on 20th of May 1890 in order to run student rooms, organise activities over Capping, approach the University with student concerns, and arrange socials.

 OUSA is run by students for students.
-Each year 10 students are elected to form the OUSA Executive.
+Each year 10 students are elected and 2 ex-officio students elected by their respective organisations to form the OUSA Executive.
 OUSA exists to ensure Otago students have the ultimate student experience.
 OUSA provides students with representation, welfare, advocacy, recreation, fun events and media.